-Track 1: \$500,000 per award, and Track 2: \$2,000,000 per award.
+Research Opportunity V: \$ 25,000 per award for workshop meetings.
+Research Opportunity V: \$ 10,000 per award for PI exchange meetings.

 Floor

 Total award values (for all years of the request, and including all subawards) will not be less than: